 - Dermafrac.
 Dermafrac is a microchannelling treatment that activates the skin’s healing response.
 This results in a collagen boost!
 The machine is also infused with high-grade serums, which your therapist will tailor to your personal skincare concerns.

-If you want to explore our range of high-quality skincare products and revolutionary treatments, pop into the clinic today at 414 Toorak Road, Toorak.
-Or contact us to chat to an experienced clinician!
+If you want to explore our range of high-quality skincare products and revolutionary treatments, pop into the clinic today at 414 Toorak Road, Toorak or book an appointment here to chat to one of our experienced clinicians.